Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 This course introduces students to the unique aspects of Deaf culture and communities.
 Topics covered will include Deaf history and examine the distinct communication differences between hearing and Deaf people.

-CUTR 1020 - Deaf Culture II: Community and Engagement
+CUTR 1020 - Deaf Community and Engagement

-CUTR 1030 - Deaf Culture III: The Arts
+CUTR 1030 - Deaf Arts and Performance

 LANG 1010 - American Sign Language I - Foundation